Alert

 Note: The decision maker may be a case manager, re-employment (RE) specialist or industry specialist.

-Call and discuss the TOJ/TaP/WA with the TOJ/TaP/WA employer and the worker.
-Consider arranging a conference call with both the worker and TOJ/TaP/WA employer.
+Arrange an initial discussion.
+Contact the worker and the TOJ/TaP/WA employer to discuss the work placement program.
+Consider arranging a conference call with both the worker and employer.

-Obtain details about the TOJ/TaP/WA position and negotiate the length of the work placement and the subsidy schedule.
-Ensure the employer is aware that reimbursement is based on the worker's gross earnings.
-WCB does not reimburse for:
+Obtain details about the TOJ/TaP/WA position and negotiate the length of the work placement and benefit or subsidy schedule.
+Inform the employer that reimbursement is based on the worker's gross earnings and does not include:

-When deciding on the length of the TOJ/TaP/WA consider the following:
+Determine the length of the program, consider the following:

-• Will the worker’s employability options improve?
-For example, will the work placement result in a permanent position?
-Will the worker gain skills and experience for a specific job?
+• Will the work placement result in a permanent position?
+What does the worker need to gain skills and experience for a specific job?

 • Will increasing the length of the TOJ/TaP/WA program allow the worker to obtain more skills and experience necessary for the success of their re-employment plan?

-Together, set expectations for the position and discuss and determine the:
+Together, set expectations for the position and collaboratively define and document the following program details:

 • Main contact person for the employer.